overtone/emacs-live/README.md

 -------------

 Emacs live ships with a few packs:
-* **Live** A live-programming power up with a specific focus on Clojure and Overtone hacking
+* **Foundation** A set of defaults to create a clutter free and friendly Emacs.
-* **Colour** Colour highlighting in two flavours - blackbeard and whitebeard
+* **Colour** Colour highlighting in two flavours - blackbeard and whitebeard.
+* **Clojure** A set of goodies to get you hacking Clojure like a pro.
+* **Lang** A number of extra language modes for your joy.
+* **Power** A boost of fantastic functionality for your live-coding fingertips.
-* **User** An empty pack for your own libs and config.
+* **User** An empty place for your own libs and config.

 Loading Packs
 -------------

-By default, Emacs live will load the live, colour and user packs in that order.
+By default, Emacs live will load the foundation, colour, clojure, lang and power packs in that order.
 However, you may create a ~/.emacs-live.el file to override this behaviour.
 Simply set the var live-packs to a list of symbols representing the packs you'd like to load up (the order will be honoured).
-For example to keep the default:
+For example to only load the foundation and colour packs:

-(setq live-packs '(live colour user))
+    (setq live-packs '(live/foundation-pack live/colour-pack))

 Helper fns
 ----------